Steele dossier: Reputation in the U.S. intelligence community

 The process of evaluating Steele's information has been explained by Bill Priestap, at the time the Assistant Director of the FBI Counterintelligence Division:

-On January 11, 2017, Paul Wood, of BBC News, wrote that the salacious information in Steele's dossier was also reported by "multiple intelligence sources" and "at least one East European intelligence service".
-They reported that "compromising material on Mr. Trump" included "more than one tape, not just video, but audio as well, on more than one date, in more than one place, in both Moscow and St. Petersburg".
+"Independent evidence about Trump as a potential victim of sexual blackmail emerged soon after the publication of the dossier."
+On January 12, 2017, Paul Wood, of BBC News, wrote that Steele was "not the only source" for claims about Russian kompromat on Trump and that multiple intelligence sources were privately reporting about it before the publication of the dossier:

 While also mentioning that "nobody should believe something just because an intelligence agent says it", Wood added that "the CIA believes it is credible that the Kremlin has such kompromat—or compromising material—on the next US commander in chief" and "a joint taskforce, that includes the CIA and the FBI, has been investigating allegations that the Russians may have sent money to Mr Trump's organisation or his election campaign".

 On January 12, 2017, Susan Hennessey, a former National Security Agency lawyer now with the Brookings Institution, said: "My general take is that the intelligence community and law enforcement seem to be taking these claims seriously.
 That itself is highly significant.
 But it is not the same as these allegations being verified.
 Even if this was an intelligence community document—which it isn't—this kind of raw intelligence is still treated with skepticism."
 Hennessey and Benjamin Wittes wrote that "the current state of the evidence makes a powerful argument for a serious public inquiry into this matter".

 On February 10, 2017, CNN reported that some communications between "senior Russian officials and other Russian individuals" described in the dossier had been corroborated by multiple U.S. officials.
 They "took place between the same individuals on the same days and from the same locations as detailed in the dossier".
 Some persons were known to be "heavily involved" in collecting information that could hurt Clinton and aid Trump.
-CNN was unable to confirm whether conversations were related to Trump.
+CNN was unable to confirm whether the conversations were related to Trump.
 Sources told CNN some conversations had been "intercepted during routine intelligence gathering", but refused to reveal the content of conversations or specify which communications were intercepted because the information was classified.
 U.S. officials said the corroboration gave "US intelligence and law enforcement 'greater confidence' in the credibility of some aspects of the dossier as they continue to actively investigate its contents".
 They also reported that American intelligence agencies had examined Steele and his "vast network throughout Europe and found him and his sources to be credible".

 On March 30, 2017, Paul Wood reported that the FBI was using the dossier as a roadmap for its investigation.
 On January 13, 2019, Sonam Sheth reported that the Senate Intelligence Committee was also using it as a roadmap for their investigation into Russia's election interference.